adithyasajjan/test1/README.md

 # Assessment
+Assessment 4 20/09/2022

+Cricket Team Selection with Html and Servlets

+Problem Statement :

+South Africa is coming to India for Playing a bilateral series.
+Board of Control for Cricket in India must announce a 11 Member team for this tour.
+During the selection, they can check their records like (Number of matches player played, highest score, Average, Number of times out for ZERO, wickets taken etc.).
+The team should have at least 3 bowlers and 1 wicket keeper.

 Assessment 3 08/09/2022

 Q1.
 Using JDBC, execute a SQL query to fetch “FIRST_NAME, LAST_NAME” from the Worker table using the alias name as “FULL_NAME” results in ``UPPER CASE.